 diameter, usually 20 microns or less.
 Fine wool sheep account for more than 50 percent of the world's sheep population.

-the Western United States, most sheep of this type belong to the
+the Western United States, most sheep of this type are Merino or trace their ancestry to the Merino.

 The Rambouillet, related to the Merino, is the most common breed